ad-freiburg/ad-blog/content/post/project-public-transit-map-matching-with-graphHopper.md

 ## GraphHopper Map Matching base line
 The GraphHopper Map Matching (*GHMM*) library is a one to one implementation of [Hidden Markov Map Matching Through Noise and Sparseness](https://www.ismll.uni-hildesheim.de/lehre/semSpatial-10s/script/6.pdf).

 To be used as a base line we removed the filtering of close observations described in chapter 4.1 as this removes consecutive stations that are to close to one another.
-To compare the speed with *TransitRouter* we made the implementation thread safe to allow parallel execution.

 The differences to TransitRouter are:
 - uses orientationless candidates